ceeprice/Python-Projects/README.md

 # Python-Projects

-A series of small introductory Python scripts.
+Series of Python scripts developed as an introduction to the language Utilises Arduino/servers/Twitter API etc